Mark-Jak/sales-data-analysis-project/README.md

 # sales-data-analysis-project
-Sales data analysis using mysql and power BI import .sql file into mysql serberr using mysql work bench load data into power bi and clean data
+Sales data analysis using mysql and power BI import .sql file into mysql server using mysql work bench load data into power bi and clean data
   - remove sales which are -1, or 0
   - convert sales which are in usd to INR